rei/rei-cedar-docs/docs/components/headings/README.md

 ### Responsive Headings

-Heading modifiers accept any of the supported cedar breakpoints.
-Review how breakpoints work on components [here](../../layout/responsive/?active-link=components-and-breakpoints)
+Heading modifiers accept any of the supported Cedar breakpoints.
+For more information on how breakpoints work on components, visit the [Responsive Layout](../../layout/responsive/?active-link=components-and-breakpoints) article.

 ### Modifiers